 - Case Study: How I Reach 52x More Customers on Social Media Networks

 - 10 Smart Ways to Reach 52x More of Your Social Media Audience Easily

 Beyond extracting marketing data from infographics, you should also check out marketing blogs that frequently mail out survey questionnaires to their users and conduct studies or experiments.
 An example is HubSpot’s marketing statistics page:

 You may want to check out Yahoo Small Business Marketing Statistics, too:

-You can share results, conversion rates, and experiences that other people generated from a particular marketing campaign.
-For example, Rand Fishkin of Moz generated a 170% increase in sales by using the services of Conversion Rate Experts.
+You can share results, conversion rates and experiences that other people generated from a particular marketing campaign.
+For example, Rand Fishkin of Moz generated a 170% increase in sales, by using the services of Conversion Rate Experts.

 Don’t just skim the above statistics – leverage them to create a data-driven blog post headline and content for your users.
-Carefully read the case study to identify the challenge, the goal, the implemented strategies, and the results.
+Carefully read the case study to identify the challenge, the goal, the implemented strategies and the results.

 Share everything and link to the main case study.
-Your readers will love this type of post, because it’s relatable and contains actionable ideas they can put to work instantly.
+Your readers will love this type of post, because it’s relatable and contains actionable ideas that they can put to work instantly.
 ACTion changes things.

 - How to Increase Your Sales By 170% Through Competitor Analysis